 …not all of them are used.
 I consider myself like a fast hiker.
 I was starting like the one of the last ones and finished like the one of the first ones in both directions.
 I was carefully counting the people along the way and at Kalalau beach.

 Most of the permits are for one or two nights, but in general you should meet around sixty people in both directions along the trail.
 Reality?

 Instead of the group of sixty people at Kalalau beach, there were around thirty five persons at the end of the day.
 I’ve met fifteen people when I was coming to Kalalau beach and around twenty people when I was coming back from Kalalau beach.

 What does it mean for you?
 You can go to Kalalau beach without a permit.
 It won’t be any disaster for the environment or the state park.
 There is a really high probability that you slip and nobody will bother if you have a permit or not.

 If you want to increase your chances, finish the trail before sunset [so the regular way I guess 🙂 ] and leave before 9:30 AM.
 It takes some time to get to Kalalau beach, even for rangers and they have their working hours. 😉

 If you want to stay more than one night, you have to risk it or you can ask me to provide you a permit.
 Yes, you are reading it correctly.
 I can provide you a genuine permit even if they are sold out.
 Like I stated above, I know a right person at the right place.
-The permit will cost you same $20 like at the government site.
 If you are interested, send me an email with subject “Kalalau beach”.
 You can find my email over here.